How might formal testing serve my child?

 Honesty is always best.
 You can tell your child or teen that one of the most important jobs of a kid is to learn and grow.
-Parents are supposed to be a helpful part of that job too.
-Sometimes we get disconnected from enjoying the job and disconnected from one another.
-Then, we need someone who is good at helping us reconnect.
-Our job in therapy specifically is to feel our feelings and to be connected to ourselves and our therapist.
+Parents are supposed to be a part of that job too.
+Sometimes we get disconnected from enjoying the job and disconnected from one another and we need someone who is good at helping us reconnect.
+The child’s job in therapy specifically is to feel our feelings and to be connected to ourselves and our therapist.
 For young children, they connect through play more so than through verbal dialogue.
 Therapy works best when the child doesn’t have instructions to “talk about xyz.”
-Please ask the therapist (not the child) to summarize progress in therapy.
-It works best when parents just remain open and listen if the child shares what they worked on in therapy.
-Your therapist will invite you to schedule a parent consultation session to discuss treatment and progress.
+It also works best when parents just listen if the child shares what they worked on in therapy.
+Your therapist will have scheduled time to meet with you and discuss treatment and progress.

 How do I find your office?

 We are searchable on google maps and inside an integrative practice called Brainworx/Structure Chiropractic at 4508 Legacy Drive, Suite 200 in Plano, TX.
-Our office building is directly across the street from The Village Church, Plano on Legacy Dr. You can see our blue and green signage “Neurodevelopment Associates” on the on the office entry door.
+The new signs have been ordered but we are not currently advertised as “Neurodevelopment Associates” on the curbside placard or on the office entry door.
 It’s kind of fun to be in a secret location…okay, not really.

 What are the next steps to get started?

-Call 469.408.0331 or email (firstname.lastname@example.org) and Dr. Koehler will personally assist you to have the required forms sent to you.
-You can reserve schedule your first parent session and the child’s weekly standing appointment time for therapy or testing date(s) for diagnostic testing with a $500 deposit.
-Parents these days have very busy schedules – please share what days/times work best for you right away so we can reserve appointment times for you whenever possible.
+Call 469.408.0331 or email (email@example.com) and Dr. Koehler will personally assist you and then have the required forms sent to you.
+You can also schedule your first parent session and the child’s weekly standing appointment time for therapy or testing date(s) for diagnostic testing.
+Please share what days/times work best for you right away so we can reserve appointment times for you whenever possible.